Ghostboo124/school-game-t1/README.md

-# Games made in school for t1 or s1, not sure
+# Games made in school for t1

 ### High Low